okezieobi/fintech-demo-app/README.md

 # fintech-demo-app
-A fintech demo app using NodeJS, KnexORM and MySQL
+A fintech demo app using NodeJS, KnexJS and MySQL